 SpaceX stock and funding history

 SpaceX has an extensive funding history, with its Series A dating back to 2002.
-At that time, the company raised $30.5 million at a $122 million valuation and a $1.00 per share stock price.18
+At that time, the company raised $30.5 million at a $122 million valuation and a $1.00 per share stock price.20

-By 2007, SpaceX's stock price tripled to $3.00 with its Series C, and in 2010, SpaceX reached unicorn status through its Series F, in a round that raised over $50 million and brought the SpaceX stock price to $7.50.19
+By 2007, SpaceX's stock price tripled to $3.00 with its Series C, and in 2010, SpaceX reached unicorn status through its Series F, in a round that raised over $50 million and brought the SpaceX stock price to $7.50.21

 In 2015, SpaceX's Series G brought in over $1 billion at a $12 billion valuation, bringing the SpaceX stock price all the way to $77.46.
-In 2017, the SpaceX Series H raised nearly half a billion more, nearly doubling the SpaceX stock price to $135.00.20
+In 2017, the SpaceX Series H raised nearly half a billion more, nearly doubling the SpaceX stock price to $135.00.22

 Since then, SpaceX's stock price has continued to rise, based in part on moves like tender offers that have increased the company's valuation.

-Following the most recent tender offer in December 2024, SpaceX's Forge Price rose to $213.39 as of early January 2025 up from an $87.08 Forge Price the year prior.22 Since then, it has climbed a bit more to reach $421 as of mid-December 2025, implying a valuation $800 billion.23
+Following the tender offer in December 2024 that brought the valuation to $350 billion, SpaceX's Forge Price rose to $213.39 as of early January 2025, up from an $87.08 Forge Price the year prior.24

 How to buy SpaceX stock